SEL in Action Newsletter

-This month, the newsletter features voices of grantees on a broad range of SEL topics, from a wellness self-assessment tool to using new platforms to increase supports for students.
+This month, the newsletter features voices of grantees on a broad range of SEL topics, including an overview of an SEL data system and a photo of SEL in Action.

 Share your story here!
 Complete this brief survey if you would like to be featured in a future newsletter.
 All publications are awarded a $50 gift card.

 The 2022 SEL in Action Awards application window is open!
 Education First, in partnership with the NoVo Foundation and Rockefeller Philanthropy Advisors, seeks applications for educator-led and district-level initiatives that foster culturally-affirming social, emotional and academic learning in students in grades PK-12.
 We will award up to $8,000 grants to educators for work in classrooms or schools and up to $30,000 for district-level grants to implement an SEL-focused initiative in the 2022–23 school year.